 Note, however, that the course is not a traditional program in the sense that we focus only on one particular tradition or method.
 C.MI encompasses a wide range of meditation practices (both traditional and more "modern" techniques and practice tools).
 We also cover a variety of other styles and practices during C.MI as a way to help the student gain a broad basic understanding of the most common meditation practices.
 We discuss topics and practices such as Guided Meditation, Moving Meditation, Teaching Children, Using Audio-based Meditation tools, etc. New materials and resources are added continuously.

 We will also examine the basics of Zen style (Rinzai) under the oversight of Kondou Satoshi of the Kokorono Sato School in Ito, Japan.
 Zen Meditation topics are covered during the program as a way to help round-out the student's knowledge of meditation styles and history, as well as the variety and uniqueness of the various practice styles.
 Kokorono Sato has also developed a very successful approach for teaching meditation to children - and we will cover some of the basics of this approach during the C.MI program.

 Q. What is the Practical Requirement for C.MI?

-A. C.MI requires 60-documented practice hours (in addition to other course work time).
-Students log practice hours at home using the supplied journal pages, which are then submitted (via the online course campus) for instructor review and grading after each 20-hour segment.
-C.MI students are allowed to log up to 1-practice-hour each day.
-Practice hours include preparation time, sitting time, review and journal entry.
-Your practice during C.MI is designed to coincide with your reading, research, written assignments, and review quizzes, to help encourage a highly effective learning process.
+A. C.MI is a 150 contact hour program (15 CEU).
+C.MI requires 60-documented practice hours (These hours are in addition to 90 coursework contact hours).
+Students log practice hours using the supplied journal pages, which are then submitted (via the online course campus) for instructor review, feedback, and grading after each 20-hour segment.
+Students are allowed to log up to 1-practice-hour each day.
+Practice hours include limited preparation time, sitting time, and limited review and journal entry time.
+Your practice during the course is designed to coincide with your reading, research, written assignments, and review quizzes, to help encourage a highly effective learning process.